How to Get Rid of Shame and Guilt After Masturbating

 This might seem like a bare minimum standard, but it’s missing from a shocking amount of mainstream porn.
 100% of Bellesa’s content features consenting adults having consensual sex that has been consensually filmed.

 Performers have the opportunity to negotiate with their partner before filming starts, exploring their likes and dislikes.
-If a scene involves roleplay, performers will be briefed on their role in plenty of time to ensure they’re comfortable with it.
+If a scene involves roleplay, performers will receive a brief about their role in plenty of time to ensure they’re comfortable with it.

-When I watch porn, I often gravitate towards amateur content because it feels so much more authentic.
-Whatever the specific acts that they’re engaging in, ultimately I want to watch people who truly like (or even love) each other, having hot sex that they’re genuinely enjoying.
+I don’t watch porn very often.
+I tend to prefer my erotic material in written form.
+When I do watch porn, I often gravitate towards amateur content because it feels so much more authentic.
+Whatever the specific acts that they’re engaging in, ultimately I want to watch people who truly like (or even love) each other having hot sex that they’re genuinely enjoying.

 Many mainstream porn studios don’t give performers much choice who they work with.
-Bellesa pairs performers who truly have chemistry and actually want to have sex with each other.
+Part of Bellesa’s ethical framework involves pairing performers who truly have chemistry and actually want to have sex with each other.
 Because real connection and attraction makes for much hotter content and a much better working environment for the performers.

 Women as Subjects, Not Objects